UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: System Model

 \subsection{Components of Our Methodology and Roadmap}

 { We break down our methodology for conducting geo-distributed ML using UAVs into three parts: (i) ML model training through the worker-leader-core network hierarchy, (ii) efficient orchestration of the UAVs inside each swarm, and (iii) energy and performance-driven design of the UAV swarm trajectories across device clusters.
 For (i), we develop hierarchical nested personalized federated learning ({\tt HN-PFL}) and subsequently derive its performance through theoretical bounds in Sec.~\ref{sec:HN-PFL}.
 For (ii), we formulate a network-aware ML performance and swarm-wide energy consumption optimization problem, and then develop a distributed solver in Sec.~\ref{sec:netwrok_pfl}.
 For (iii), we capture the temporal variation of data across the clusters and obtain the sequence of cluster visits for the UAV swarms (i.e., swarm trajectories) via integrating a deep reinforcement learning architecture in Sec.~\ref{sec:swarmTraj}.
 The interactions between these three components and an overview of their functionality is depicted in Fig.~\ref{fig:overall_flow}.
-From a high-level standpoint, the swarm-wide optimization (blue block) is used to determine {\tt HN-PFL}'s runtime characteristics, and the performance results of {\tt HN-PFL} (orange block) are used to obtain the sequence of cluster visits (green block), which are carried out cyclically.
-We will explain the details of the processes for each block of Fig.~\ref{fig:overall_flow} in Sec.~\ref{sec:HN-PFL},~\ref{sec:netwrok_pfl}, and~\ref{sec:swarmTraj}, respectively.}
+From a high-level, the swarm-wide optimization (blue block) determines {\tt HN-PFL}'s meta settings, and the performance of {\tt HN-PFL} (orange block) is used to determine subsequent cluster visits (green block).
+This process then repeats, cyclically.
+We explain the details of each block of Fig.~\ref{fig:overall_flow} in Sec.~\ref{sec:HN-PFL},~\ref{sec:netwrok_pfl}, and~\ref{sec:swarmTraj}, respectively.}